gmetais/gmetais.github.io/_posts/2015-07-31-svg-image-merge.markdown

 You save it as a JPEG and you see the weight on your drive: **511KB!**

-So it’s time to optimize it, and here comes the hard part… If you optimize the image as a JPEG below the 80% quality, you’re able to obtain a small weight, but the quality of the text suffers, with some **approximations and artefacts** due to the compression algorithm.
-It’s too sad, because the background is still good with a 65% compression…
+So it’s time to optimize it, and here comes the hard part...
+If you optimize the image as a JPEG below the 80% quality, you’re able to obtain a small weight, but the quality of the text suffers, with some **approximations and artefacts** due to the compression algorithm.
+It’s too sad, because your background photography is still good with a 65% compression...

 ![JPEG encoding artefacts](/assets/not-so-sharp.png)